-Trading a spread bet on an underlying bond incurs the following costs:
+Trading a spread bet on an underlying commodity incurs the following costs:

-This table sl This table shows the different types of cost categories and their meaning Spread The difference between the buy price and the sell price is called the spread.
-This cost is realised each time you open and close a trade.
-Undated and Futures One-off entry or exit costs Currency conversion Any cash, realised profit and losses, adjustments, fees and charges that are denominated in a currency other than the base currency of your account, will be converted to the base currency of your account and a currency conversion fee will be charged to your account.
-Guaranteed Stop Premium A premium is charged if the guaranteed stop is triggered.
-Undated only Ongoing costs Daily holding cost A fee is charged to your account for every night that your position is held.
-This means the longer you hold a position, more it costs.
-Undated and Futures Incidental costs Distributor fee We may from time to time, after informing you, share a proportion of our spread, commissions and other account fees with other persons including a distributor that may have introduced you.
-Futures only Other costs Rollover costs We charge you to rollover a forward bet into the next month or quarter, equal to the applicable spread to open and close a trade.
+This table shows the different types of cost categories and their meaning Spread The difference between the buy price and the sell price is called the spread.
+This cost is realised each time you open and close a trade Spot or exit costs and futures Currency conversion Any cash, realised profit and losses, adjustments, fees and charges that are denominated in a currency other than the base currency of your account, will be converted to the base currency of your account.
+A currency conversion fee will be charged to your account as a result.
+Incidental costs Distributor fee We may from time to time, after informing you, share a proportion of our spread, commissions and other account fees with other persons, including a distributor that may have introduced you.
+Spot only Ongoing costs Daily holding cost A fee is charged to your account for every night that your position is held.
+This means the longer you hold a position, the more it may cost.
+Futures only Other costs Rollover costs We charge you to roll over a futures contract into the next month or quarter, equal to the applicable spread to open and close a trade.